World News | Israeli Missile Strikes Put Damascus Airport out of Service | LatestLY

-The attack, the second in seven months to put the Damascus International Airport out of service, caused material damage in a nearby area, the army said, without giving further details.
+The attack, which occurred shortly after midnight Sunday, was the second in seven months to put the Damascus International Airport out of commission.
+It caused material damage in a nearby area, the army said, without giving further details.

 Israel has targeted airports and ports in government-held parts of Syria in an apparent attempt to prevent arms shipments from Iran to militant groups backed by Tehran, including Lebanon's Hezbollah.